jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 > given the same inputs due to the nature of the optimisation algorithms they
 > use.
 The second is that close to the closure of a design component, manual
 > interventions will be made to address localised issues in the design.
 The
-> combinaion of these issues mean that it is not possible to rerun physical
+> combination of these issues mean that it is not possible to rerun physical
-> builds from scratch and achive satisfactory results.
+> builds from scratch and achieve satisfactory results.
 Therefore, a silicon
 > infrastructure must be able to support frozen data from particular flow
 > stages.